tuva-health/tuva_demo/README.md

 To set up the Tuva Project with your own claims data or to better understand what the Tuva Project does, please review the ReadMe in [The Tuva Project](https://github.com/tuva-health/the_tuva_project) package for a detailed walkthrough and setup.

-For information on data models and to view the entire DAG check out our dbt [Docs](https://tuva-health.github.io/the_tuva_project_demo/).
+For information on the data models check out our [Docs](https://thetuvaproject.com/).

 ## 🔌 Database Support